nprapps/app-template/README.md

 The asset pipeline is now handled with [grunt](http://gruntjs.com).

-To compile LESS to CSS, compile javascript templates to JS and package assets with webassets:
+To compile LESS to CSS, compile javascript templates to JS and minify all assets, run:

 ```
 workon $NEW_PROJECT_NAME